magneticio/vamp.io/content/documentation/installation/quick_start.md

 ## Step 2: Run Vamp

-Start the `magneticio/vamp-docker:latest` (or currently `magneticio/vamp-docker:0.8.0`) container, taking care to pass in the right parameters.
+Start the `magneticio/vamp-quick-start:0.8.0` container, taking care to pass in the right parameters.

 ### Linux